Rui Sampaio

-Fernando Rui Valadares Pinto Sampaio (born 29 May 1987) is a Portuguese professional footballer who plays for S.C.
-Beira-Mar as a defensive midfielder.
+Fernando Rui Valadares Pinto Sampaio (born 29 May 1987) is a Portuguese former professional footballer who played as a defensive midfielder.

 Club career

 Born in Vila Pouca de Aguiar, Vila Real District, Sampaio spent his first four seasons as a senior in the Segunda Liga, appearing in the competition for G.D.
 Chaves, F.C.
 Penafiel and S.C.
 Beira-Mar.
-In 2009–10, he scored a career-best six goals for the latter club to help it to return to the Primeira Liga after a three-year absence.
+In 2009–10, he scored a career-best six goals for Beira-Mar to help it to return to the Primeira Liga after a three-year absence.

 Sampaio made his debut in the Portuguese top division on 15 August 2010, coming on as 29th-minute substitute in a 0–0 home draw against U.D.
 Leiria.
-He went on to start in 28 of his 30 appearances, helping his team to retain their recently-acquired status; on 18 September, he scored in the 1–1 draw with C.S.
-Marítimo also at the Estádio Municipal de Aveiro.
+He went on to start in 28 of his 30 appearances, helping his team to avoid relegation.
+On 18 September, he scored in the 1–1 draw with C.S.
+Marítimo at the Estádio Municipal de Aveiro.

 On 31 August 2011, Sampaio signed with Serie A side Cagliari Calcio for €600,000.
-He played only seven competitive matches during his stint in Italy (one goal, in the Coppa Italia), being consecutively loaned to S.C.
-Olhanense and Beira-Mar and being released in January 2014, following which he agreed to a permanent one-and-a-half-year contract at F.C.
-Arouca also in his country's top flight.
+He played only seven competitive matches during his stint in Italy, with one goal, in the Coppa Italia.
+He was consecutively loaned to S.C.
+Olhanense and Beira-Mar and was released in January 2014, following which he agreed to a permanent one-and-a-half-year contract at F.C.
+Arouca also in Portugal's top flight.

 In the summer of 2015, Bastos joined French Ligue 2 team Red Star F.C. alongside his compatriot Vítor Bastos.
-He was sparingly played at the Stade Jean-Bouin, and from January 2017 onwards resumed his career in the Portuguese second tier, where he represented S.C.
+He was sparingly played, and from January 2017 resumed his career in the Portuguese second tier, with S.C.
 Freamunde and C.D.
 Cova da Piedade.